France, Spain to require COVID tests for China passengers | Business

 - France

-France and Spain will implement tougher COVID-19 measures for passengers arriving from China, authorities said on Friday.
+France and Spain will implement tougher COVID-19 measures for passengers arriving from China, authorities said Friday.

-France's government is requiring negative tests, and is urging French citizens to avoid nonessential travel to China.
+France's government is requiring negative tests and is urging French citizens to avoid nonessential travel to China.
 France is also reintroducing mask requirements on flights from China to France.
 French health authorities will carry out random PCR tests at airports on passengers arriving from China to identify potential new coronavirus variants.
+The new rules take effect on Sunday, but officials said it would be a few days before they are fully in place.

 France and Spain said they would continue to push for a Europe-wide policy.